proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 > **I need a number to fill a form:** Just put a dollar so we could circle back to that later.

 > I am seeking a base pay of $XX,XXX **(HIGHER END OF YOUR RANGE)**, but I can be flexible depending on the benefits and any incentives you may offer.

+> Based on my research and the information you have provided, I believe that a salary in the range of $XX,XXX to $XX,XXX with [# of weeks of] paid vacation, [other benefits important to you which have been stated as included], and your other benefits would be appropriate.

 ## “What is your current salary?”
 - [It's a red flag](https://dev.to/jmfayard/what-is-your-current-salary-is-a-red-flag-that-you-don-t-want-to-work-here-3aji)